Jersey Shore's Pauly D Calls His 4-Year-Old Daughter a 'Little Mini-Me': 'She Wants to Be a DJ'

-Pauly “DJ Pauly J” DelVecchio isn’t just a reality star and celeb deejay, he’s also a doting dad!
+Pauly “DJ Pauly D” DelVecchio isn’t just a reality star and celeb deejay, he’s also a doting dad!

 The Jersey Shore star, 37, who is the proud parent of daughter Amabella Sophia, told PEOPLE that the apple doesn’t fall far from the tree.